Pioneering Partnership for Change: Collaborative E…

-Competitive, issue-based political parties organize democracy by providing meaningful choices for voters, linking disparate citizen interests, engaging citizens in the political process, cultivating responsive leaders, and holding governments accountable.
-The International Republican Institute (IRI) supports and strengthens democratic political parties to increase their representation, effectiveness, and accountability.
+Competitive, issue-based political parties organize the democratic process by providing meaningful choices for voters, engaging citizens in the political process, cultivating responsive leaders, and holding governments accountable.
+IRI supports and strengthens political parties to increase their representation, effectiveness, and accountability.

-For nearly 40 years, IRI has supported over 190 political parties around the world—at national, regional, and local levels—to build capacity in five key areas: interest identification and aggregation; citizen engagement and voter mobilization; party organization; leadership recruitment and retention; and governing and accountability.
+For more than four decades, IRI has supported over 190 political parties around the world – at national, regional, and local levels – to build capacity in five key areas: interest identification and aggregation; citizen engagement and voter mobilization; party organization; leadership recruitment and retention; and governing and accountability.

 IRI supports the development of democratic party organizational structures, including support for local branch development, internal communication, fundraising, and campaign infrastructure.